-"The operator M changes its meaning with context just as do indexical words in natural language, such as T, 'here', and 'now'. ...
-Whereas default reasoning is nonmonotonic because it is defeasible, autoepistemic reasoning is nonmonotonic because it is indexical."
+"The operator M changes its meaning with context just as do indexical words in natural language, such as 'I', 'here', and 'now'...Whereas default reasoning is nonmonotonic because it is defeasible, autoepistemic reasoning is nonmonotonic because it is indexical.
+"15

-As it happens, however, this indexicality isn't what makes the causal connection of consistency difficult; rather, the problem stems from the fact that consistency itself isn't an immediate property, but a (computationally expensive) relational property of the entire base-level set.
-Similarly, when interpreted as "implied (or entailed) by the base level set", as in both Konolige and Fagin & Halpern, B is a relational, not immediate property (though again it is circumstantially relative), and causal connection consequently becomes problematic.
+As it happens, however, this indexicality is not what makes the causal connectivity of consistency difficult; rather, the problem stems from the fact that property of consistency is not itself immediate, but a (computationally expensive) relational property of the entire base-level set.
+Similarly, when interpreted as "implied (or entailed) by the base level set," as in both Konolige and Fagin & Halpern,16 B becomes a relational, not immediate property (though again it is circumstantially relative), and causal connection consequently grows problematic.

-The environment and continuation aspects of the control structure of Lisp programs, made explicit in the introspective 3-Lisp, are also implicit, but not relational, and therefore more computationally tractable than consistency.
-3-Lisp is so designed that causal connection is supported in both directions (see below); as well as obtaining a representation of what the continuation was, you can also cause the continuation to be as represented.
-So in 3-Lisp you can assert the introspective representation (whereas it is not clear what that would mean under the consistency reading of $M\alpha$ , for example).
-Similarly, various different aspects of the Prolog proof procedure - goal set, control strategy, output - are made introspectively explicit in Bowen & Kowalski's amalgamated logic programming proposals.
-Again, the consistent assumption sets in a truth-maintenance system, typically implicit, are made explicit in deKleer's [1986] ATMS.
+The environment and continuation aspects of the control structure of Lisp programs, made explicit in the introspective 3Lisp,17 are also implicit, but not relational, and therefore more computationally tractable than consistency.
+3Lisp is so designed that causal connection is supported in both directions (see below); as well as obtaining a representation of what the continuation was, you can also cause the continuation to be as represented.
+So in 3Lisp you can assert the introspective representation (it is not clear what that would mean under the consistency reading of $M(\alpha)$, for example).
+Similarly, various different aspects of the ing content, and by 'indexical' he means what we mean by 'internally relative,' but his point of course is valid.